DENVER — First came marijuana as medicine. Now comes legal pot for the people.

 Both states will have about a year to come up with rules for their legal pot systems.

-a former high-ranking official said he was optimistic that the measures would damage the country’s drug cartels, possibly cutting profits from $6 billion to $4.6 billion.
+A former high-ranking official in the country’s internal intelligence service who has studied the potential effects of legalization said he was optimistic that the measures would damage the cartels, possibly cutting profits from $6 billion to $4.6 billion.

-Alejandro Hope, now an analyst at the think tank Mexican Competitiveness Institute, a complicating factor could be whether a strong U.S. crackdown on legal pot could negate most of the effects on the cartels.
+Alejandro Hope, now an analyst at the think tank Mexican Competitiveness Institute, said among the complicating factors could be whether a strong U.S. crackdown on legal pot could negate all but the smallest effects on the cartels.

 In Seattle, John Davis, a medical marijuana provider, called passage of the state’s measure “a significant movement in the right direction.”
 But he said he expected some confrontation with federal authorities.